 But how do you know what you’re supposed to do?
 It can feel overwhelming.
 Here’s a list of common steps to help reduce stress during this time.
+As you move forward, consider tracking dates, discussions and decisions in a notebook or online document.

 Reach out to professionals